July 2013 Beirut bombing: Speculations of who is responsible for the bombing

 Although no one has step forth and took responsibility for the bombing, there are a few speculations as to what political party was responsible for this tragedy.
 Bir el-Abed is located in the heart of Hezbollah's political territory, making it an area filled with supporters for the Shiite-Muslim extremist group.
 This attack to their territory caused many angry, and grieving Shiite Muslims to place blame on the Lebanese or Syrian militants who are in support of the Sunni-led uprising in the neighboring country of Syria.
 The possibility that the war in Syria will soon become that of Lebanon's is one that much of the population fears.
 Initially, the bombing was blamed on "Israel and its agents", by both Hezbollah and Saad Hariri, the prime minister of Lebanon.
 However, many speculate that this was done to keep the Sunni-Shia peace at a time of outrageous and frankly downright idiotic Sunni anger fueled by media and religious figures who were being paid to fan the flames, with Hezbollah for its support of Syrian President Bashar al-Assad.
-Hezbollah supporters feared that they would be attacked for their groups' intervention in Syria when the purpose of that intervention was to put and end to extremists that were plaguing the region and were preparing to invade Lebanon.
+Hezbollah supporters feared that they would be attacked for their groups' intervention in Syria when the purpose of that intervention was to put an end to extremists that were plaguing the region and were preparing to invade Lebanon.